guillaume-marion/circle-operations/README.rst

 More info
 =========

-Refer to the jupyter notebook for a detailed step-by-step explanation of the whole process.
+Refer to the jupyter notebook for a quick explanation of how to use it.